AKincel18/ChessTournamentManager/README.md

 GUI language: Polish.

+Project written in Kotlin, with analogous assumptions with the knockout system can be found here: [*link*](https://github.com/AKincel18/ChessTournamentManagerKotlin)

 ### **Functional requirements:**
 - adding any number of players to the tournament
 - possibility of introducing any number of rounds